Healing Through Movement & Nutrition

 Week 1-2: Acute Phase

-Focus: Medical stabilization, prevention of complications, early mobilization.
-Begin passive range of motion exercises, positioning to prevent contractures, sitting balance activities.
+Focus: Medical care, preventing complications, early movement.
+Begin gentle exercises, proper positioning, sitting balance.
 Assessment by rehabilitation team.

 Focus: Intensive rehabilitation (3-5 hours daily recommended).
-Maximum neuroplasticity occurs during this period.
-Active exercises, functional task training, progressive mobility from bed to wheelchair to walking.
+Brain healing is most active now.
+Active exercises, functional training, progressive mobility.
 Most rapid gains occur here.

 Month 3-6: Continued Recovery

-Focus: Refinement of skills, community reintegration, return to meaningful activities.
-Continue intensive therapy.
+Focus: Refining skills, returning to activities, community reintegration.
+Continue therapy.
 Fine motor skills, complex balance, stairs, outdoor walking.
-Adaptation of home and work environments.

-Focus: Rate of recovery slows but continues.
-Maintain gains through continued exercise.
-Focus on quality of life, social participation, vocational rehabilitation.
+Focus: Recovery slows but continues.
+Maintain gains through exercise.
+Focus on quality of life, social activities, work.
 Establish long-term exercise routine.

 Year 1+: Long-term Recovery

-Focus: Continued slow improvement possible for years.
-Maintain function through regular exercise and activity.
-Focus on preventing secondary complications, managing risk factors, and optimizing independence.
+Focus: Continued improvement possible for years.
+Regular exercise maintains function.
+Prevent complications, manage risk factors, optimize independence.

-Every stroke is unique.
-Recovery depends on stroke severity, location, age, overall health, and rehabilitation intensity.
-These timelines are general guidelines.
-Some patients recover faster, others continue improving beyond typical timelines with consistent effort.
+⚠️ Important: Every stroke is different.
+Recovery depends on severity, location, age, health, and rehabilitation intensity.
+Some recover faster, others improve beyond typical timelines with consistent effort.

-• Passive ROM: Therapist or caregiver moves affected limb through full range
+• Passive: Therapist or caregiver moves affected limb

 • Reaching and grasping activities